ClickerNZ/ED_Enhanced_T16000/README.md

 If you have just bought a Thrustmaster T16000 and TWCS Throttle, you can be up a running very quickly.
 You will, however need to spend some time becoming accustomed to what the buttons and switches all do.

-The \'MapFiles\' folder contains some images which should help with this, so I recommend you print these out.
+The \'MapFiles\' folder contains some images which should help with this.
+I recommend you print out the ACTIONS images for the profile you are using and have handy whilst learning which buttons do what.

 > Make sure you have already installed the Windows drivers and TARGET software before installing this script

 - Unzip the package to a local drive/folder of your choice.
-- I suggest creating c:\Thrustmaster\ED_TargetScript\ and copying the entire package into there.
+> I suggest creating c:\Thrustmaster\ED_TargetScript\ and copying the entire package into there.
 - Create a backup of your current game bind files which can be found at...

 	C:\Users\\<username\>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings